LISNeRF Mapping: LiDAR-based Implicit Mapping via Semantic Neural Fields for Large-Scale 3D Scenes: RELATED WORK

 \textbf{Implicit mapping with LiDAR data.} Large-scale urban-level 3D reconstruction highly depends on LiDAR to provide precise range detection.
 As shown in TABLE \ref{tab:relatedwork}.
-SHINE\_Mapping \cite{zhong2023shine} employs octree-based method to implicit represent a large-scale scene, which is memory-efficient.
+SHINE\_Mapping \cite{zhong2023shine} employs an octree-based method to implicitly represent a large-scale scene, which is memory-efficient.
 NeRF-LOAM \cite{deng2023nerf} realizes large-scale 3D outdoor reconstruction and localization with remarkable precision.
 Efficient LNeRF \cite{yan2023efficient} implicitly represents a large-scale scene with hash code and only requires a few minutes for training.
 However, all these algorithms are short of semantic information, impeding their applications for high-level tasks.

 \textbf{Semantic segmentation of point cloud.} Semantic segmentation of point cloud data is mainly divided to two approaches. (i).
 Apply 3D convolutions to the point cloud for semantic segmentation, such as Pointnet++ \cite{qi2017pointnet++}, Cylinder3D \cite{zhou2020cylinder3d}, DGPolarNet \cite{song2022dgpolarnet}. (ii).
 Project 3D point cloud into 2D range images and utilize traditional CNNs for semantic segmentation, such as SqueezeSegV2 \cite{wu2019squeezesegv2}, RangeNet++ \cite{milioto2019rangenet++}.
-Besides, panoptic segmentation frameworks, such as MaskPLS \cite{marcuzzi2023mask}, Panoptic-PHNet \cite{li2022panoptic}, 4D-PLS \cite{aygun20214d}, outputs the classes for stuff and things.
-Temporally consistent instance identities (IDs) are generated for things.
-Different from previous LiDAR mapping methods to utilize implicit mapping, our method is able to integrate these point clouds segmentation techniques to realize semantic and panoptic mapping.
+Besides, panoptic segmentation frameworks, such as MaskPLS \cite{marcuzzi2023mask}, Panoptic-PHNet \cite{li2022panoptic}, 4D-PLS \cite{aygun20214d}, outputs the classes for stuff and things temporally consistent instance identities (IDs) are generated for things.
+Different from previous NeRF-based LiDAR mapping methods which only focused on refining the geometry, our method is able to integrate off-the-shelf point clouds segmentation techniques to realize semantic and panoptic mapping.